 By focusing on these sounds, listeners can identify not just the species, but the bird’s behavior and even its precise location.
 It turns a walk in the park into a live, 3D orchestral performance.

+Tips for Beginning Your Journey

 You don't need a degree in ornithology to appreciate the "Call of the Songbird."
 Here is how to get started:

-.

-”

-”

-”

-.

-teee
+Settle — Sit quietly for 5-10 minutes.
+Let the "human" noise fade until the natural soundscape becomes clear.

+Mnemonics — Use word associations.
+For example, the Barred Owl sounds like it's saying: "Who cooks for you?
+Who cooks for you all?”

+Eastern Towhee: "Drink-your-tea!”

+White-throated Sparrow: "Old-Sam-Peabody-Peabody-Peabody.”

+American Goldfinch: "Po-ta-to-chip" (given in flight).

+Directional Focus — Use your head as a "radar dish."
+Gently turn until the sound is loudest to pinpoint the bird's perch.

+Focus on One — Don't try to identify everything at once.
+Pick one repetitive song and "track" that bird through the trees.

+Accessible technology to enhance the experience

 Modern technology has made birding by ear more accessible than ever.
 Several tools can act as a "digital companion" for your ears: